-In much the same way as Amazon OneLink – Genius Link offers a simple script (piece of code) that you insert into your website and it automagically converts all of your existing and future links.
+In much the same way as Amazon OneLink – Genius Link offers a simple script (a piece of code) that you insert into your website and it auto-magically converts all of your existing and future links.
 To make things even easier – they offer a WordPress plugin that you can install if you’re not comfortable placing code on the back end of your site.

 We at AmaLinks Pro are big fans of Genius Link and it is what we use for Amazon link localization on our personal sites.
 We’ve tested it thoroughly and Genius Link works for converting ALL link types created by AmaLinks Pro.